 OECD Home › Economy › Publications & Documents › News Release

-Consumer prices in the OECD area rose by 2.7% in the year to March 2012, compared with 2.8% in the year to February 2013.
+Consumer prices in the OECD area rose by 1.6% in the year to March 2013, compared with 1.8% in the year to February 2013.
 This slowdown in the annual rate of inflation mainly reflects slower growth in food and especially in energy prices.